 Automated or traditional translations

-Automated or traditional translations: The role of AI in the future of website translation
+Automated or Traditional Translation: The Role of AI in the Future of Website Translation

-Automated or traditional translations – this is the decision many public authorities and companies are facing these days.
-Digitalization has not only revolutionized the way companies communicate with their customers, but also how content is made accessible across different languages.
+Automated or traditional translation—this is the choice many government agencies and companies face these days.
+Digitalization has revolutionized not only the way companies communicate with their customers, but also how content is made accessible across different languages.
 At the heart of this development are automated and conventional solutions.
-A crucial issue that companies are facing with important decisions: Which method is the future?
+A crucial question that forces companies to make important decisions: Which method is the future?
 And will artificial intelligence (AI) revolutionize the world of website translation?

-What is the difference between automated and traditional translation?
+What is the difference between machine translation and traditional translation?

-Automated: Automated translation systems, such as Google Translate or DeepL, use algorithms and AI to translate content quickly and, in the best case, free of charge into other languages.
+Automated: Automated translation systems, such as Google Translate or DeepL, use algorithms and AI to translate content into other languages quickly and, in the best case, for free.
 These systems are particularly effective for quickly processing large amounts of text.
-However, they often deliver results that are only suitable for general contexts and ignore cultural nuances or industry-specific terminology.
+However, they often produce results that are only suitable for a general context and ignore cultural nuances or industry-specific terminology.

 Traditional: Traditional localization is a manual process carried out by professional translators.
 This method emphasizes cultural sensitivity, linguistic nuances, and other details specific to the target market.
 This type of localization goes beyond simple translation and adapts content to the cultural and social contexts of the target audience.

-Automated or traditional translations: A doctor translates the findings.
+Automated or traditional translations: A doctor translates the medical reports.

 MethodAdvantagesDisadvantages

-Automated translationFast, cost-effective, ideal for simple textsLimited accuracy, cultural nuances often ignored
+Automated translationFast, affordable, ideal for simple textsLimited accuracy; cultural nuances are often overlooked

-Traditional localizationHigher quality, takes cultural sensitivity into accountTime-consuming, more expensive
+Traditional localizationHigher quality, with cultural sensitivity in mindTime-consuming, more expensive

-• Neural machine translation (NMT): Systems such as DeepL or OpenAI's language models use neural networks to go beyond simple word-for-word translations.
-This makes texts appear more natural and fluent.
+• Neural machine translation (NMT): Systems such as DeepL or OpenAI’s language models use neural networks to go beyond simple word-for-word translations.
+This makes the text sound more natural and fluent.

-• Adaptive systems: Some translation tools learn from user-specific corrections and adapt to the preferences and requirements of a company.
+• Adaptive Systems: Some translation tools learn from user-specific corrections and adapt to a company’s preferences and requirements.

-• Automatic localization: With the help of AI, automated systems can already perform localization tasks such as adapting date formats or currency information.
+• Automatic localization: With the help of AI, automated systems are already capable of handling localization tasks, such as adjusting date formats or currency information.

-When should companies opt for automated or traditional translations?
+When should companies opt for automated or traditional translation?

-The choice between automated translation or traditional localization depends heavily on the requirements of the project.
+The choice between machine translation and traditional localization depends heavily on the project's requirements.

-• Content needs to be translated quickly and on a large scale (e.g., product catalogs, internal documents).
+• Content needs to be translated quickly and in large volumes (e.g., product catalogs, internal documents).

 • Use traditional localization if:

-• Quality and cultural sensitivity are top priorities.
+• Quality and cultural sensitivity are our top priorities.

-• The content is marketing-relevant or legally sensitive.
+• The content is marketing-related or legally sensitive.

-• The target group should develop a strong emotional connection to the brand.
+• The target audience is expected to develop a strong emotional connection to the brand.

 The future of website translation likely lies in a hybrid approach that combines the best of both worlds.
 Automated translation tools can produce the initial draft, which professional translators and localization experts can then refine.

-Automated translation systems and traditional localization methods are not opposites, but increasingly complement each other.
-The role of AI is becoming increasingly important in this context, as it increases efficiency while improving quality.
+Automated translation systems and traditional localization methods are not mutually exclusive; rather, they are increasingly complementary.
+The role of AI is becoming increasingly important, as it boosts efficiency while simultaneously improving quality.
 Companies should develop a strategy that leverages the strengths of both approaches to make their content accessible to global audiences in an effective and authentic way.

 Now is the time to prepare your business for the future of website translation!
-Conword can provide her with significant support in this regard.
+Conword can provide significant support in this regard.

 Klaus Gah